Fast Girl: A life spent running from madness is a book pick from a book club I am in.

 Finally, with the help of her devoted husband, Suzy finally got the proper medical help she needed.

-In this startling frank memoir, she recounts the journey to outrun her demons, revealing how a woman used to physically controlling her body learned to come to terms with her unstable mind.
+In this startling frank memoir, she recounts the journey to outrun her demons.
+She reveals how a woman used to physically controlling her body learned to come to terms with her unstable mind.

-It is the story of how a supreme competitor scored her most important victory of all—reclaiming her life from the ravages of an untreated mental illness.
+It is the real-life story of how a supreme competitor scored her most important victory of all.
+That victory is reclaiming her life from the ravages of an untreated mental illness.

-Today, thanks to diagnosis, therapy, Kelly has stepped into the shadows, but Suzy is building a better life, one day at a time.
+Thanks to diagnosis and therapy, Kelly has stepped into the shadows.
+Today, Suzy is building a better life, one day at a time.

 Sharing her story, Suzy is determined to raise awareness, provide understanding, and offer inspiration to others coping with their own challenges.